-The Oyumi kubō was one of the families associated with the Ashikaga-Moto clan exercising the authority of the shōgun in the Kantō Region.
+The Oyumi kubō was one of the families associated with the Ashikaga-Moto clan exercising the authority of the shōgun in the Kantō.
 Originating from the lineage of the Koga kubō, Ashikaga Yoshiaki rapidly gained power in a single generation, rivaling the main branch of the Ashikaga family for control of the Kantō.
 The title was derived from Yoshiaki’s base at Oyumi Castle in the Chiba District of Shimōsa Province.
 The role continued over two generations, first under Yoshiaki, then Ashikaga Yorizumi.
-In the Edo Period, this administration served as the basis for the Kitsuregawa domain.
+In the Edo period, this administration served as the basis for the Kitsuregawa domain.

 The rise of Ashikaga Yoshiaki